spion/llmcli/README.md

 ## Status

-This project is in early development.
+This project is in early development / proototype stage.
+The core functionality as described in the README has been implemented in the prototype under the `cli` directory, but its highly likely it will undergo significant restructuring in the future.

 ## Planned features